ohscar/rmalloc/doc/paper/results.rst

 * ls 8.20 - ubuntu 13.04 - displaying a directory
 * cfrac 3.5.1 (3.51?) - just running it

+..
 TODO: Presented in tables.
 Explain headings.

+The results are presented in charts and tables.
+I'll describe what they mean first, then give the resuts.

+Speed chart.

+*

+Size chart.

+*

+Speed table.

+*

+Size table.
+In addition to the fields in speed table (applied to size, instead of speed), these fields are defined:

+*

 .. [#] http://www.phpbb.com - a bulletin-board system